-Ms. Buccola has been the Director of Customer Service since 2005, before which she served as Account Manager for the Abbott Laboratories account with EduNeering, a company that provides custom computer–based training programs in support of regulatory compliance.
+Ms. Buccola is The BrainWare Company's Director of Customer Service.
+Previously, she served as Account Manager for the Abbott Laboratories account with EduNeering, a company that provides custom computer–based training programs in support of regulatory compliance.
 Previously, Ms. Buccola spent twenty years with the NutraSweet Company, working as a consumer service representative and managing the consumer response center.
 She also managed the company’s consumer database and developed the online sales program.
 Ms. Buccola earned a B.S.
 Ed. degree.

 Scientific Advisory Board

 Mr. Bragdon has researched and written extensively on the practical applications of neuroscience in the development and maintenance of mental fitness.
 He is the author of many books on the subject, including Building Mental Muscle, Use It or Lose It: Keeping Your Brain Fit, and Exercises for the Whole Brain.
 He developed the Time-Life Books series “Family Creative Workshop”, was founding editor of “Games” magazine and editor and publisher of "The Curious Mind" a periodical on cognitive skills.
 He is a member of the Society for Neuroscience and the International Council of Active Aging as well as other professional and scientific organizations.